gigatskhondia/gigala/README.md

 Gigala is an open-source AI-native software for intelligent engineering design of physical structures — combining finite element analysis with reinforcement learning and genetic algorithms to produce optimal designs.

 Gigala is, to the best of my knowledge, one of the earliest implementations of RL-based topology optimization — with development starting in 2018, predating most academic publications in this space.
-The framework has since grown into a research platform with clear applications in structural mechanics, offshore engineering, and space construction.
+The framework has since grown into a research platform with clear applications in structural mechanics, offshore engineering, and space construction, and this work was cited in Nature Portfolio (2026).

 Reinforcement learning brings a fundamentally different approach to topology optimization: global, gradient-free, non-convex, and generalizable — capable of handling stochastic loading and practical engineering constraints.
 Its sequential nature makes it naturally extensible to manufacturing process planning (agent-technologist) and autonomous assembly of complex structures (agent-builder), including lunar/subsea base construction under dynamic loading.